tntrung/gan/README.md

 >> python gaan_mnist.py
 ```

-Codes for CelebA and CIFAR-10 will come soon.
+Codes for CelebA will come soon.

 ## Citation
 If you use this code in your research, please cite our paper: